aaditya29/Assembly-From-Scratch/1-First-Program/readme.md

 6. **Context Switching:**

    Registers may need to be saved/restored during context switches (e.g., when switching between processes or threads) to preserve program state.

+## Registers w.r.t.
+ARM Assembly Language

+ARM architecture, like other CPU architectures, includes various types of registers that play specific roles in assembly language programming.
+Here are the key types of registers in ARM assembly language along with their typical usage:

+1. **General-Purpose Registers:**

+- **Purpose:** Used for general data storage and arithmetic/logical operations.
+- **Examples:** `R0`, `R1`, `R2`, ..., `R15` (or `r0`, `r1`, `r2`, ..., `r15` in lowercase).
+- **Usage:**
+  - Store function arguments and return values.
+  - Hold intermediate values during computations.
+  - Used as loop counters and pointers.
+  - Source and destination operands for data movement **(MOV, ADD, SUB, etc.)**.

+2. **Program Counter (PC):**

+- **Purpose:** Holds the memory address of the current instruction being executed.
+- **Usage:**
+  - Controls program flow by pointing to the next instruction to be fetched and executed.
+  - Automatically incremented after fetching an instruction, unless modified explicitly (e.g., by branching instructions).